 Create your .txt file:

-Create the .well-known/pki-validation/ directory on your site and place your .txt file in it.
+Create the .well-known/pki-validation/ directory on your site.

-Note: On Windows-based servers, the .well-known folder must be created via command line (mkdir .well-known).
+For Windows-based servers, the .well-known folder must be created via command line (mkdir .well-known).

 Verify the HTTP token